-If our top ten reasons to honeymoon at Hamanasi Resort were enough to make you take the plunge, today’s post is for you!
+If my top ten reasons to honeymoon at Hamanasi Resort were enough to make you take the plunge, today’s post is for you!
 Before you touch down in that tropical paradise, there are a few things you need to be aware of.
 From what to pack and what to leave at home to the best way to avoid the mosquitos, here are my eight Belize vacation tips that you must know before you go!

 1.)
 It’s easy to get to…but also not.